William Tucker (Jamestown immigrant)

-Personal life
+Early life and family

 William Tucker was born in Cornwall on January 7, 1588 or in 1589.
-In 1610, he sailed on the Mary & James to Virginia.
+In 1610, he sailed on the ship Mary and Thomas (sometimes written as Mary and James) to Virginia.
 Tucker was married to Mary Thompson, who was born in 1599.
 Her father was Robert Thompson of Watton-at-Stone, Hertfordshire and her nephew was John Thompson, 1st Baron Haversham.